 Gear box: 3 speeds, hand change

 Front suspension: sprung

 Max speed: about 75 km/h

-Few words about the name 'Lech'.
-The legend says that before Poland was formed there were three guys (brothers?): Lech, Czech and Rus.
+A few words about the name 'Lech'.
+The legend says that before Poland was formed there were three men (brothers?): Lech, Czech and Rus.
 They met and decided to go their own ways.
 Rus went east, Czech went south and Lech saw a tree with white eagle and its nest and decided to stay there.
 Lech was first Pole, the city formed on that place was called Poznan ("poznac" = meet) and the white eagle is the polish national emblem.
-After one thousand years, near Poznan, comes first polish bike: LECH.
+After one thousand years, near Poznan, comes first Polish bike: LECH.
 Isn't that fascinating?

-Submitted by: Marek Kowalskidwusuw at polbox dot com
+Article contributed by Marek Kowalski dwusuw at polbox dot com

 Some information from:'Polskie motocykle 1918 - 1945' by Jan Tarczynski.